-After many reader comments, I’ve decided to use my slow cooker this summer.
-I’ve never done this before as I’ve always thought of a slow cooker as being a fall and winter apparatus.
-But apparently, many of you use them year round and avoid that hot stove/oven thing during the hot summer months.
+Somehow, over the years, I got it in my head that using a slow cooker was a cold weather affair.
+Probably because I usually make soups and stews when I’m using it.
+But after many reader comments, I’ve decided to use my slow cooker this summer.
+Apparently, many of you use them year round and avoid that hot stove/oven thing during the hot summer months.
 This is very wise.

-So with that in mind, I made this recipe for dinner the other night.
-When it was done, Mini Chef, my husband and I went to the park and had a picnic.
+So with that in mind, I made this recipe for dinner one warm evening.
+When it was done, Mini Chef, his dad and I went to the park and had a picnic.
 It was marvelous on such a beautiful, sunshine-filled day.

 Unfortunately, I packed up the entire slow cooker to transport this and it leaked all over the bottom of the box I had packed everything in, which in turn, leaked onto the floor of my car.
 So I spent the remainder of the evening scrubbing my car floor upon our return.
 It didn’t take me too long to find a slow cooker with a locking lid after that!